 As you’ve probably guessed from its name, a watch winder is a device that winds watches.
 It’s a simple enough principle.
 These devices put watches into motion and in turn put the movement’s rotor in motion.
 A winder continuously maintains your watch, so you don’t have to!
 They also guard against damage that could be caused by infrequent use.
-Just strap your watch on to the cuff, a padded cylinder, slip the cuff into the winder box and press “start.”
+Just strap your watch onto the cuff, a padded cylinder, slip the cuff into the winder box, and press “start.”
 The electric motor does the rest and your now-rotating watch will soon be wound.

 While they all more or less do the same thing, not all watch winders are equal.
 And most watch winders actually serve dual purposes: as both a winder and a display case.
 Watching your timepieces spin with fluid motion can be a thing of beauty!
-So which winder should you choose?
+So, which winder should you choose?
 That depends on the type of watch owner you are.

 If you have just one windable watch or a small collection, a single-watch winder might be your best option.
 You can keep things basic with affordable choices such as the CHIYODA Single Watch Winder, featuring a handmade wooden case with a high-gloss finish and ample glass window.
-Or go more high-end with a choice like the WOLF Roadmaster, which offers more flexibility with the option to set the exact number of daily rotations and the ability to fluctuate between clockwise, counterclockwise and bi-directional movement.
+Or go more high-end with a choice like the WOLF Roadmaster, which offers more flexibility with the option to set the exact number of daily rotations and the ability to fluctuate between clockwise, counterclockwise, and bi-directional movement.

 If you have a large collection and want a winder that will serve as a display case, a multiple watch winder is right for you.
-As varied and elaborate as watch collections themselves, multiple winders can be grand affairs with wide glass windows, fine finishes and display illumination.
-Four, six and eight-capacity watch winders are popular, notably choices including the JQueen Watch Winder on the more-affordable end and upscale multiple watch winders such as the Volta Cambridge Watch Winder.
+As varied and elaborate as watch collections themselves, multiple winders can be grand affairs with wide glass windows, fine finishes, and display illumination.
+Four, six and eight-capacity watch winders are popular, notable choices including the JQueen Watch Winder on the more-affordable end and upscale multiple watch winders such as the Volta Cambridge Watch Winder.
 You can also think about security when considering a watch winder: some double as safes!
 Manufacturers including Brown Safe use military-grade armor to make safes for jewelry and watches that will also wind your timepieces.

 How to Use a Watch Winder

 Now that you have more of an idea of how to wind a watch, maybe you’ll be more thoughtful when wearing a watch.
-So don’t just grab the crown of your watch and give it some spins as it sits on your wrist.
+So, don’t just grab the crown of your watch and give it some spins as it sits on your wrist.
 Consider the longevity of your prize timepiece and start properly winding your watch.